 The best project you will ever work on is yourself

 Every day life tips to help give you a healthier mental state.
-This tips provided by Lamp will help you to prevent and potential mental health issues.
+These tips provided by Lamp will help you to prevent any potential mental health issues.

 Eating your lunch while sending emails may not seem too dangerous, but multitasking has actually been shown to make us more stressed.
 Instead, focus on the one thing you’re doing and what’s going on around you.

 Take time out from your digital devices

 Smartphones, tablets and laptops can overstimulate our brains, and if you never take any time out from them, you won’t be doing your mental health any favours.
 Take a mini digital detox every week, even for just half a day or a couple of hours.

 Between friends, family and work, keeping everyone happy can mean you neglect yourself and never have any me-time.
 Make time to be alone and do things for yourself, as this helps keep anxiety and depression at bay.

 Exercising three times a week decreases your risk of being depressed by 16 per cent, according to a study by University College London.
 Researchers found that active people are less likely to be depressed and depressed people are less likely to be active.

 Research shows that you’re more likely to succeed at your tasks and enjoy greater well-being if you sleep for the recommended length of time.
 Studies have also shown that a lack of sleep can mean there is a greater risk of having depression and anxiety.